IAmWaseem/scr-client-dotnet/Readme.md

 ## SCR C# Client

+Its an unofficial port of the Java client for SCR Championships!

 #### Compile Instructions
 1. Download this repository as zip.
 2. Extract the contents anywhere you like.